 The particle sampling noise affects the physical end-to-end model from [17] at the transmitter.
 When a signal T(t) has to be delivered through the physical end-to-end model, the transmitter modulates the particle concentration rate $r_T(t)$ at the transmitter location according to the value of T(t) itself.
-The modulation of the particle concentration rate is achieved by means of the particle emission process, sketched in Fig. 3, which is based on the following assumptions:
+The modulation of the particle concentration rate is achieved by means of the particle emission process, sketched in Fig. 3(a), which is based on the following assumptions:

-- The transmitter has a spherical boundary that divides the space in proximity of the transmitter into two areas: the inner area and the outer area. - The inner concentration $c_T^{\text{in}}(t)$ is the concentration of particles lying in the inner area, whereas the outer concentration $c_T(t)$ is the concentration of particles lying in the outer area. - The inner area and the outer area are spatially connected by means of emission gaps.
+- The transmitter has a spherical boundary that divides the space in proximity of the transmitter into two areas: the inner area and the outer area. - The inner concentration $c_T^{in}(t)$ is the concentration of particles lying in the inner area, whereas the outer concentration $c_T(t)$ is the concentration of particles lying in the outer area. - The inner area and the outer area are spatially connected by means of emission gaps.
 An emission gap is an opening in the spherical boundary which allows particles to move through due to their diffusion.
-The size of an emission gap allows only one particle to pass through at each time in-
+The size of an emission gap allows only one particle to pass through at each time instant.
+Whenever a particle is traversing the emission gap, its movement has only components along the radius of the spherical boundary.
+As a consequence, the movement of a particle through the emission gap can only be outward (from the inner area to the outer area) or inward (from the outer area to the inner area).
+The emission gaps are many and homogeneously distributed on the surface of the spherical boundary.
+The present noise analysis does not depend on their precise number.
+We believe it will be important to discuss the impact of the number of emission gaps on the end-to-end model in our future work. - Whenever there is a difference between the inner concentration $c_T^{in}(t)$ and the outer concentration $c_T(t)$ , a movement of particles is stimulated between the inner area and the outer area through the emission gaps.

-- Whenever there is a difference between the inner concentration $c_T^{\text{in}}(t)$ and the outer concentration $c_T(t)$, a movement of particles is stimulated between the inner area and the outer area through the emission gaps. - The movement of particles between the inner area and the outer area causes a variation in the outer concentration, whose first time derivative is the particle concentration rate at the transmitter location $r_T(t)$. - Particles can be created/destroyed in the inner area in order to reach a desired inner concentration $c_T^{in}(t)$, with reference to the model of the particle emission process from [17].
+- The movement of particles between the inner area and the outer area causes a variation in the outer concentration, whose first time derivative is the particle concentration rate at the transmitter location rT(t). - Particles can be created/destroyed in the inner area in order to reach a desired inner concentration $c_T^{in}(t)$ , with reference to the model of the particle emission process from [17].
 The creation/destruction of particles in the inner area is supposed to be ideally perfect and instantaneous.
 As a consequence, we do not account for the randomness that can derive from the creation/destruction of particles.
 We believe that this is a reasonable approximation that allows us to analyze the noise contributions coming only from the emission process.
 Further analysis can be conducted by specifying the processes involved in the creation/destruction of particles.
-As an example, the creation/destruction of particles could be realized through a cascade of chemical reactions or by the emptying/filling of particle reservoirs located in the inner area. - The transmitter is supposed to be able to adjust the inner concentration $c_T^{\text{in}}(t)$ in order to obtain a particle concentration rate $r_T(t)$ proportional to the signal T(t) (modulation of $r_T(t)$ according to T(t)).
+As an example, the creation/destruction of particles could be realized through a cascade of chemical reactions or by the emptying/filling of particle reservoirs located in the inner area. - The transmitter is supposed to be able to adjust the inner concentration $c_T^{in}(t)$ in order to obtain a particle concentration rate $r_T(t)$ proportional to the signal T(t) (modulation of $r_T(t)$ according to T(t)).